leolanese/JS-Best-Practices/README.md

-# JS-Best-Practices
+# A JS-Best-Practices and Recomendations Compendium:
-A place to debate about the best way to code good JS
+A place to debate about the best way to code good performance javaScript

 ## Table of contents